SAP/spartacus-docs/_pages/install/integrations/configurable-products-integration.md

 When you refresh the browser, the product configuration is reset to the default configuration.
 You therefore have to reconfigure your products after reloading the page.

+## Saved Cart

+The saved cart feature is generally supported with the Configurable Products integration.
+A saved cart can contain a configurable product and can be activated.
+After the cart is activated, the configuration can be accessed and edited.
+Note, however, that as long as the saved cart is not activated, the configuration of the configurable product cannot be displayed.

 ## Unsupported Features

 The following features are currently not supported in the Configurable Products integration with Spartacus: